 Various Type of Holi Which is Being Celebrated in Different Part of Our Country-

 Lathmar Holi is one of the famous types of Holi which is celebrated in Uttar Pradesh.
 Women hit men playful with lath and men protect themselves with dhal which is kind of shield.
 The story behind this type of Holi is that when Lord Krishna went to Radha’s place to play Holi with her.
 That time all women of the village protect Radha and bit Krishna with a lathi.

 this is one of a kind Holi which is celebrated in the Kumaon region which has mainly Uttarakhand towns.
 In this type of Holi, people wear traditional clothes, sing local Khari songs and dance on the streets.
 It’s a kind of music festival with colors.

 Holi is Mot only famous in north India but also some south Indian cities also play Holi.
 There is Holi name Manjal Kuli which is celebrated in Kerala in the Konkani temple of Gosripuram Thirumala.

 4) Royal Holi-

 This is a kind of Holi which you surely not want to miss.
 Royal Holi is celebrated in Udaipur Rajasthan by Udaipur’s Mewar royal family.
-This Holi is celebrated on the grand level with lots of horses and royal band.
+This Holi is celebrated on the grand level with lots of horses and a royal band.